Th3OneAndOnly/AdventEX/README.txt

 Common properties - Objects:

+// I had something...
+I forgot.
+But, it's good to keep the section here!

 Nothing:

 Unthing?
 Really?
 Should be Nothing.
 In fact, there's different contexts of nothing.
 In fact, there's a slight 'memory' in things the player should have.
 IN FACT, they should directly recall the previous room's state.
-And in fact, they do.
+And in fact, they should do here.

-Removal of 'Unthing', but purpose and execution is moved to Nothing class, an ENTIRELY new class not based upon 'Thing', as it is NOT a Thing, the very opposite of Thing.
+This would remove of 'Unthing' (or make it obsolete), but purpose and execution is moved to Nothing class, an ENTIRELY new class not based upon 'Thing', as it is NOT a Thing, the very opposite of Thing.

 Of Nothing: